 U.S. Department of Energy via Flickr Public Domain

-The Department of Health and Human Services (DHHS) reported Monday that 569,417 total Michiganders have tested positive for COVID-19 and 14,905 have died from the virus, which is an additional 1,769 cases and 11 deaths since Saturday.
+The Michigan Department of Health and Human Services (DHHS) reported Friday that a total of 1,336,566 Michiganders have tested positive for COVID-19 and 24,367 have died from the virus — an additional 18,443 cases and 277 deaths since Wednesday.

-DHHS reports that an additional 53,037 Michiganders have been identified as “probable” cases for COVID-19, as well as 960 probable deaths.
-Combining the state’s confirmed positive cases with probable cases brings the total up to 620,685 statewide cases and confirmed deaths with probable deaths brings the total up to 15,854 deaths.
-The department began tracking probable cases and deaths on April 5.
+DHHS also reports that an additional 180,759 Michiganders have been identified as “probable” cases for COVID-19, as well as 1,741 probable deaths.
+The department began tracking probable cases on April 5, 2020.

-Johns Hopkins University reports that there are more than 106.3 million confirmed cases worldwide and 2.3 million deaths.
-About one-fifth of those are in the United States, where more than 27 million confirmed cases and 464,215 deaths have been recorded.
+Johns Hopkins University reports that there are about 264.7 million confirmed cases worldwide and 5.2 million deaths.
+The United States makes up a significant portion of those, as 48.9 million confirmed cases and 786,898 deaths have been recorded nationally.

 Our stories may be republished online or in print under Creative Commons license CC BY-NC-ND 4.0.
 We ask that you edit only for style or to shorten, provide proper attribution and link to our web site.
 Please see our republishing guidelines for use of photos and graphics.